mkr-infinity/EMC--Attendance-System-/README.md

 ```

-# This Is A Demo Of The Project.
+# This Is A Short Recording Of This Project.

 https://github.com/user-attachments/assets/65b7d797-6775-49fd-9b65-c3abbfd24bc4